jhyrkas/wavaetable/README.md

 # wavaetable
-Contains Python, Max and SuperCollider code for WaVAEtable Synthesis method
+This repo contains Python, Max and SuperCollider code for the WaVAEtable Synthesis method.

 ## Dependencies